 Fast and unhealthy weight loss is one of the most widespread obsessions in our culture today.
 Why wouldn’t it be?
-On a daily basis, we’re bombarded with unrealistic body messages in the media, we’re part of social conversations and judgments focused on physical appearance, plus we put pressure on ourselves to be a size “perfect” every time we see our reflection in the mirror.
+On a daily basis, we’re bombarded with unrealistic body messages in the media, we’re part of social conversations and judgments focused on physical appearance, plus we put pressure on ourselves to be a size “perfect” every time we see ourselves in the mirror.

 Raise your hand if you start sweating when you think about how you’ll look at an upcoming high school reunion, wedding, holiday party or beach vacation.
 The pressure we put on ourselves to drop pounds fast is not only bad for our hearts and minds, it also takes a toll on our bodies.
-Frankly, the lose-weight-quick promises on books, products and infomercials are ridiculous and dangerous.
+Frankly, the lose-weight-quick promises on books and products are ridiculous and dangerous.

-Let’s get one thing straight before moving on: You are gorgeous, valuable and totally amazing just the way you are.
-What I’m about to share is for those of you who want to lose weight in a balanced way.
+Let’s get one thing straight before moving on: You are gorgeous, valuable and amazing just the way you are.
+What I’m about to share is for those of you who want to lose weight in a healthy, balanced and realistic way.
 The weight loss process can actually be a healing experience when you focus on your overall wellness and accept that it will take time to reach your goals.

 How to Lose Weight in a Healthy and Sustainable Way